ibm-cloud-docs/get-support/ViewStatus.md

 # Viewing cloud status
 {: #viewing-cloud-status}

-The {{site.data.keyword.Bluemix_notm}} [Status page](/status){: external} is the central place to find details about all incidents, planned maintenance, announcements, release notes, and security bulletins about key events that affect the {{site.data.keyword.Bluemix}} platform and services.
+The {{site.data.keyword.Bluemix_notm}} [Status page](/status){: external} is the central place to find details about major incidents that affect the {{site.data.keyword.Bluemix}} platform and services.
+Other incidents, planned maintenance, announcements, release notes, and security bulletins are posted on the Notifications page, where you can easily view them.
 {: shortdesc}

 To get notified about key events that are specifically affecting your account, go to the [Notifications page](/notifications){: external}.
 You can easily update your preferences by clicking **Manage email preferences**.